KIVIUQ RETURNS An Inuit Epic

 Charlotte Qamaniq (Hunter, Angakkoq, Raven, Bee Woman, Gosling dancer)

-Vinnie Karetak (Hunter, Kiviuq, Polar Bear, Gosling dancer)
+Vinnie Karetak (Hunter, Kiviuq, Bully, Gosling dancer)

 Christine Tootoo (Sea Woman, Bully, Wolf, Kiviuq, Gosling dancer, Accordionist)

-Keenan Carpenter (Bully, Seagull, Lead Goose Dancer)
+Keenan Carpenter (Bully, Seagull, Polar bear, Lead Goose Dancer)

 Avery Keenainak (Seal, Orphan, Fox Woman, Skeleton, Goose Wife, Accordionist)